-Kevin Kruse provided an excellent, concise definition of employee engagement that is particularly useful in this context.
+Kevin Kruse provides a clear and concise definition of employee engagement that is particularly useful in this context.

 So how do you use talent analytics to gauge improve cultural alignment?
-Here's a real-life example: Bonusly insights provides data on which core values your team upholds in their day-to-day work.
+Here's a real-life example: Bonusly Analytics provides data on which core values your team upholds in their day-to-day work.

 You may find that some core values, while they sounded good on paper, weren't actually a fit for your organization.
 This is crucial information to have, as it can help you to determine what your core values actually are, and how to work as a team to follow them.